 Any history with another organization (whether volunteer, employment, or independent contractor) of complaints of sexual or physical abuse of minors;

 Resignation or termination or a request to resign from any position, paid or unpaid, due to complaints of sexual or physical abuse of minors;

 A conviction or plea of no contest to any alcohol or drug related offense in the previous seven (7) years.

 In addition, AAHA reserves the right to disqualify from participation in any of its sanctioned activities any individual who has a history of other behavior that they may be a danger to children associated with AAHA.

 Any individual, who is subject to the provisions of this Screening Policy, will be summarily suspended if arraigned by a Municipal, State or Federal Court of Law on charges, which fall into the categories, covered by the policy.
 The person shall remain suspended until the AAHA Disciplinary / Dispute Resolution Committee convenes a hearing.

-G. Screening Procedure and Instructions: The AAHA Online Background Screening Program Instructions for completing the Verified Volunteers online screening process can be downloaded from the AAHA website at www.atlantic-district.org or can be obtained from the AAHA Executive Director.
+Screening Procedure and Instructions: The AAHA Online Background Screening Program Instructions for completing the Sterling Volunteers online screening process can be downloaded from the AAHA website at www.atlantic-district.org/screening-instructions..
 AAHA may prepare and distribute additional rules and procedures to implement this Screening Policy.

-H. Refusal to Be Screened: Any individual required to be screened who does not consent to be screened and complete the Verified Volunteers screening process as required shall not be allowed to participate in any AAHA, Atlantic District or USA Hockey sanctioned activities, including but not limited to all team activities and any other “on ice” or “off ice” hockey activities.
+Refusal to Be Screened: Any individual required to be screened who does not consent to be screened and complete the Sterling Volunteers screening process as required shall not be allowed to participate in any AAHA or USA Hockey sanctioned activities, including but not limited to all team activities and any other “on ice” or “off ice” hockey activities.